openstack-archive/fuel-docs/pages/planning-guide/7000-nsx-plan.rst

-Before installing Fuel and using it to create a Mirantis OpenStack environment that is integrated with VMware NSX, the VMware NSX installation must be up and running.
+Before installing Fuel and using it to create a Mirantis OpenStack environment that is integrated with VMware NSX, the VMware NSX installation must be installed and running.
 Please check that you completed the following steps:

 * Install NSX Controller node
 * Install NSX Gateway node
 * Install NSX Manager node
-* Install NSX Service node
+* Install NSX Service node (you may skip this step if you are going to test NSX cluster; Service nodes are mandatory for high volume traffic environments)

-.. note:: According to VMware documentation, an NSX cluster can operate
-          successfully without an NSX Service node, but its presence is mandatory for deploying Mirantis OpenStack.
-Support of NSX clusters without a Service node might appear in future versions of Fuel.

 VMware NSX cluster configuration
 --------------------------------

 * Configure NSX Controller

-        * Assign IP address to NSX controller.
+        * Assign an IP address to the NSX controller.
 If the controller is going to be placed in any of the OpenStack :ref:`logical networks<logical-networks-arch>` (Public, Management, Storage), you must assign an IP address that does not overlap